larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - **Administrators** are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
-As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of their disposition.
-For a Working Group, the chairs should perform moderation in a way that obviates the need for moderator team involvement.
+As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of reports or actions taken.

+  For a Working Group, the chairs are assumed to be adminstrators, though others might be assigned the role in addition to or in lieu of chairs with the assent of the responsible area director.
+Working Group fora administrators should perform moderation in a way that obviates the need for moderator team involvement.

 - **Moderators** are responsible for establishing processes to